Getting a graduate job in retail banking, insurance or tax with a 2.2

 Recruiters across the insurance, retail banking, actuarial and financial services sectors typically expect 2.1s for their graduate schemes.
 Exceptions are few and far between, but they do exist.
 For example:

 - HMRC's tax professionals programme accepts a minimum of a 2.2.

-- Nationwide Building Society states: ‘For our Graduate Programmes, we don't mind what grade you've attained but you must have achieved a degree-level qualification.’
+- Nationwide Building Society has previously stated: ‘For our Graduate Programmes, we don't mind what grade you've attained but you must have achieved a degree-level qualification.’

-- Lloyds Banking Group says: 'We accept individuals who are on track to achieve a 2.2 or above in any subject.'
+- Lloyds Banking Group has said: 'We accept individuals who are on track to achieve a 2.2 or above in any subject.'

 Bear in mind, however, that most employers who seek 2.1s usually consider your application if your results are due to mitigating circumstances.